jonalmeida/jonalmeida.github.com/_posts/2014-03-18-google-wearables-what-it-means.markdown

 ---
 layout: post
-title: Android Wear, is our Digital Bill of Rights?
+title: Android Wear is our Digital Bill of Rights?
 category: posts

 ---